GlassAlpha/glassalpha/README.md

 glassalpha audit
 ```

 That's it.
-You now have a complete audit report with model performance, SHAP explanations, and fairness metrics.
+You now have a complete audit report with model performance, explanations, and fairness metrics.

 **Tip:** Run `glassalpha doctor` anytime to check what features are available and see installation options.